Malaria in infants

 - use of long-lasting insecticidal nets (LLINs);

-- intermittent preventive therapy for infants (IPTi) in areas of moderate to high transmission in sub-Saharan Africa;
+- intermittent preventive therapy with sulphadoxine-pyrimethamine for infants (IPTi) in areas of moderate to high transmission in sub-Saharan Africa;

 - prompt diagnosis and effective treatment of malaria infections.

 Artemisinin-based combination therapy (ACT) is the recommended treatment for uncomplicated malaria in infants.
 Artemisinin derivatives are safe and well tolerated by young children, so the choice of ACT will be determined largely by the safety and tolerability of the partner drug.
 For infants weighing less than 5 kg with uncomplicated P. falciparum, WHO recommends treatment with an ACT at the same mg/kg body weight dose as for children weighing 5 kg.

 For severe cases, when parenteral treatment cannot be given, artesunate should be administered and the infant transferred immediately to a facility where full level of care can be provided.
 A single dose of rectal artesunate as pre-referral treatment reduces the risk of death.

 - WHO policy recommendation on intermittent preventive treatment during infancy with sulphadoxine-pyrimethamine (SP-IPTi) for Plasmodium falciparum malaria control in Africa (2010)